NBA same-game parlay for Tuesday, Mar. 11: Giannis Antetokounmpo key for Bucks-Pacers SGP

 But now Antetokounmpo has to help the Milwaukee Bucks turn things around, as they enter Tuesday's clash against the Indiana Pacers on a two-game losing streak.
 Milwaukee is just one game ahead of Indiana and the Detroit Pistons for the No. 4 seed in the Eastern Conference.
 The Bucks are 2-0 against the Pacers so far this season, with Antetokounmpo averaging 33.5 points, 11.0 rebounds and 9.0 assists in those meetings.

-In this latest matchup between these two division foes, Milwaukee opened as a 3.5-point road favorite, and the line still remains in that position.
-The Bucks are -149 (bet $149 to win $100) on the money line according to SportsLine consensus, while the Pacers are +126 (bet $100 to win $126) underdogs.
+In this latest matchup between these two division foes, Milwaukee is listed as two-point favorites at FanDuel Sportsbook.
+The Bucks are -132 (risk $132 to win $100) on the money line, while the Pacers are +112 (risk $100 to win $112) underdogs.

 But what if you want to bet on player props, particularly on whether Antetokounmpo has another strong outing against the Pacers?
 The SportsLine model has you covered.
-It continuously refreshes the most recent available data and can help you spot the biggest discrepancies in the lines.
-The SportsLine model, which can be found on every game forecast page on SportsLine under the "Prop Picks" tab, assigns ratings of up to five stars for each projected value play on every NBA slate.
-Those picks can be integral to building winning parlays on DraftKings, FanDuel, PrizePicks, Underdog Fantasy or Sleeper Fantasy and in same-game parlays on any betting site.
+It simulates every game 10,000 times and continuously refreshes the most recent available data, which can help you spot the biggest discrepancies in the betting lines.

-Let's check out the SportLine model's three highest-rated player prop recommendations for Bucks-Pacers and see what the payout would be if they were put into a same-game parlay -- and check out the optimal same-game parlay for every game on Tuesday's NBA schedule at SportsLine.
+Let's check out the SportLine model's three highest-rated player prop recommendations for Bucks vs. Pacers and see what the payout would be if they were put into a same-game parlay -- and check out the optimal same-game parlay for every game on Tuesday's NBA schedule at SportsLine.

 Antetokounmpo is averaging 12.0 rebounds per game this season, his highest mark since the 2019-20 season.
 That number has fallen to 11.2 across five March games, where he has gone Under his rebounding prop in four of those five contests.
 In both meetings against the Pacers this season, he hasn't exceeded 12.5 either time.
 The SportsLine model has him projected for 10.4 boards Tuesday.